Fabry disease: Mechanism

-Fabry disease is an inherited lysosomal storage disorder that is caused by a deficiency of alpha-galactosidase A. This enzyme deficiency is a result of an accumulation of glycosphingolipids found in the lysosomes and most cell types and tissues, which leads it to be considered a multisystem disease.
-Indications include painful crisis, angiokeratomas, corneal dystrophy, and hypohidrosis.
-In severe cases there is renal, cerebrovascular, and cardiac involvement and it is predominately responsible for premature mortality in Fabry patients.
+Fabry disease is an inherited lysosomal storage disorder that is caused by a deficiency of alpha-galactosidase A. This enzyme deficiency results in the accumulation of glycosphingolipids found in the lysosomes of most cell types and tissues, manifesting as a multisystem disease.
+Symptoms include painful crisis, angiokeratomas, corneal dystrophy, and hypohidrosis.
+In severe cases there is renal, cerebrovascular, and cardiac involvement.
 Fabry disease is X-linked and manifests mostly in homozygous males but also in heterozygous females.
-Cardiac involvement is recurrent in Fabry patients.
-Patients have developed hypertrophic cardiomyopathy, arrhythmias, conduction abnormalities, and valvular abnormalities.
+Cardiac involvement is common in Fabry disease, and is the main cause of premature mortality among patients.
+Patients can develop hypertrophic cardiomyopathy, arrhythmias, conduction abnormalities, and valvular abnormalities.
 Deficient activity of lysosomal alpha-galactosidase results in progressive accumulation of globotriaosylceramide (GL-3) within lysosomes, that is believed to trigger a cascade of cellular events.
 The demonstration of marked alpha-galactosidase deficiency is the conclusive method for the diagnosis in homozygous males.
 It may be detected in heterozygous females, but it is often inconclusive due to random X-chromosomal inactivation, so molecular testing (genotyping) of females is mandatory.